 Keep going, turning the lining right side out as well.
-(At this point, it should look like two stocking placed end to end, attached at the middle.)
+(At this point, it should look like two stockings placed end to end, attached in the middle.)

 Find the gap at the bottom of the lining pieces, and use your fingers to fold the raw edges in.
 You can use pins or clips to secure the opening while you sew it closed.

 Thread a hand-sewing needle with matching thread, and stitch the opening closed with an invisible ladder stitch.
 (If you prefer, you use your sewing machine to sew the opening closed.
 Sew a straight stitch as close as you can to the edge.)

 Lastly, you can topstitch around the top of the stocking, if you like.
 This extra bit of stitching will help keep the lining inside of the stocking.
 Plus, it gives the stocking a more polished finish.